micro-FPGA/ONE_AI_Ready/README.md

-This is a collection of designs for FPGA boards supporting ONE AI from [ONE WARE](https://one-ware.com)
+This is a collection of designs for FPGA boards supporting ONE AI from [ONE WARE](https://one-ware.com) please check for instruction and help.